-Aquifer Family Medicine is available as a resource for students in the sub-internship and has excellent links to other pertinent case resources.
+Aquifer Family Medicine Cases and OnlineMedEd are available as resources for students in the sub-internship and have excellent links to other pertinent case resources.

 Clerkship Director Meeting

 Students will participate in morning rounds, noon conferences, and other educational meetings when available.
 Students may be asked to present to residents at one of the educational meetings, and specific topics may be assigned.
 Students are required to meet weekly with the Clerkship Director throughout the clerkship; this may be via in-person meetings, zoom, telephone, or email.
 This meeting will include a discussion on clinical experiences, progress on documentation of patient encounters in ETS, and any challenges or concerns.
 A mid-clerkship evaluation will be completed by the Clerkship Director and will include feedback from the Clerkship Faculty and a review of the student work hours log.